ALM Octane lifecycle

 To track build quality and collect automated test run results, integrate ALM Octane with a CI server.
 When the pipelines run, ALM Octane collects test run results and SCM data.
 This information can be used to analyze build, release, and product quality.

 You can view CI server pipeline steps graphically, trigger pipeline runs, and label pipeline steps as different types of jobs configured for different environments.
 The pipeline display lets you see the status of builds and test runs that are included in the pipeline run, and to analyze failures.
-For details, see Pipelines: CI server and SCM system integration.
+For details, see CI Pipelines.

 After a release goes out, integrate the testing of individual new features into the testing of the overall product.
 In the release backlog, assign features and defects to application modules, which represent the functional parts of your product.